pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 Due to asynchronous and continuous nature of stream, imperative approach leads to chaos in the code.

-Thankfully, even choas has some patterns that can be tackled in effective way.
+Thankfully, even chaos has some patterns that can be tackled in effective way.

 RxJS provides operators to handle these patterns.